OUR PRIVACY RESPONSIBILITIES UNDER HIPAA

 Other Permitted Uses and Disclosures

-HIPAA specifically permits us to use or disclose your health information for other purposes without your consent or authorization.
+Federal and State law specifically permits us to use or disclose your health information for other purposes without your consent or authorization.
 In our experience such disclosures are rare, and the limited information we maintain is generally not applicable.
-However, when authorized by law, and to the extent we may have the information, HIPAA permits us to disclose it to:
+However, when authorized by law, and to the extent we may have the information, law permits us to disclose it to:

 - Comply with the requirements of federal, state, or local laws, court orders or other lawful process and for administrative or court proceedings;